Please note that the opening and closing dates have changed for this call.

 1. Register by completing the online questionnaire on ESA-STAR Registration (this provides for the minimum ‘light registration’)

-2. Download the official tender documentation (Invitation to Tender) and create a ‘Bidder Restricted Area’ via EMITS Reference AO8872 from October 28th 2019.
+2. Download the official tender documentation (Invitation to Tender) and create a ‘Bidder Restricted Area’ via EMITS Reference AO10130 from November 12th 2019.

 3. Write your proposal and obtain a Letter of Support from your National Delegation, if needed (see Authorisation of Funding section below).